 • Multiphysics and Cross-Disciplinary Flows

-• Reduced-Complexity Modeling and Machine Learning
+• Reduced-order Modeling and Machine Learning for Fluid Dynamics and Aeroacoustics (joint with AA)

 • Shock-Boundary Layer Interactions